-We (and Stifel) generally strive to invest client assets in the least expensive share class, interest, or CUSIP that is made available to our firm and for which our Advisory accounts are eligible (for this purpose, such share class, interest, or CUSIP will be referred to as "advisory" share classes); provided that those Funds and share classes pay Stifel "Omnibus Fees" and/or "Networking Fees" (as discussed below).
+We (and Stifel) generally strive to invest client assets in the least expensive share class, interest, or CUSIP that is made available to our firm and for which our Advisory accounts are eligible (for this purpose, such share class, interest, or CUSIP will be referred to as "advisory" share classes).
+Clients should note, however, that Stifel may limit Funds available on its platform to those Funds and share classes that pay Stifel "Omnibus Fees" and/or "Networking Fees" (as discussed below).
 This means that the Funds and share classes Stifel offers or chooses will not necessarily be the lowest cost share class for which you may be eligible because there may be less expensive share classes that do not pay Stifel Omnibus Fees and/or Networking Fees.
 Use of a more expensive share class will reduce the performance of your investment.
 This limitation does not apply to Funds on Stifel's Recommended List, which are offered without regard to whether they Omnibus Fees and/or Networking Fees to Stifel.
 Stifel may make exceptions and offer or choose Funds that do not pay Omnibus Fees and/or Networking Fees in certain circumstances.
 Ask your Financial Advisor for details.
 Certain Funds may not offer multiple share classes, or may not allow Stifel to make an "advisory" share class available in certain Programs (e.g., in Vantage).
 Moreover, Stifel may allow a limited universe of legacy "non-advisory" share classes to be held in some of Advisory accounts for a period, pending a conversion into the appropriate "advisory" share class.
 In addition, Funds may offer new share classes with lower fees or expenses or change the investment minimums or other restrictions for certain share classes.
 Where this occurs, Stifel will determine, at its own discretion, whether and in what manner to offer those share classes in the Programs.
-With respect to the Vantage Program, when you purchase shares of a Fund, the shares are typically in a class that is subject to a front-end sales load that is deducted from your investment.
+With respect to the Vantage Program, when you purchase shares of a Fund, the shares are typically in a class that is subject to a frontend sales load that is deducted from your investment.
 The Fund pays us all or part of this sales load (as a commission) to compensate us for our selling activities with respect to the transaction.
 We have generally restricted the purchase of Fund shares in the Vantage Programs - Clients seeking Portfolios that invest in Fund shares are directed to the available Wrap Programs, including based on whether the Funds pay Stifel Omnibus Fees and/or Networking Fees.
+When Stifel designates a new (lower cost) share class to be used in the Advisory Programs, it will seek to convert the share class then held by our Advisory accounts (both discretionary and non-discretionary) into the newly designated share class, in each case without seeking Client approval.
+However, Stifel's success in effecting such conversions will depend entirely on each Fund company's willingness to cooperate with Stifel in effecting a conversion that does not otherwise trigger tax consequences for all affected account holders.